skhan2020/evaluate-news-nlp/README.md

 User can enter a text or an url and find out its classification and its assessed sentiments.

 Polarity of the article is depicted with a happy, unhappy or a neutral face.
-The color ratio shows its polarity confidence level.

-- Yellow is happy
+- Yellow is Happy
 - Red is Unhappy
-- Blue is Neutral
+- Light Blue is Neutral

 Subjectivity of the article is depicted with the background color.
-The color ratio shows its Subjectivity confidence level.

-- Black is Subjecttive
+- Blue is Subjecttive
 - Green is Objecttive

 The application also shows information about the article like: